uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/11_peel_vinyl.md

 Remove all the vinyl that should **not** be on the T-shirt.
 Use your favorite tools for this.

-In the end, ths how your vinyl looks lik after peeling:
+In the end, this how your vinyl looks like after peeling:

 ![Vinyl after peeling](transfer_ready.png)